aiswaryaaish/Heal--The-Counselling-App/README.md

 Most frameworks can cope, but that’s only if you consider them in the context of simple applications.
 The real problems begin when an application becomes “overgrown” with functions and inevitably gets complicated (it is about most products during the development stage).

+-Figma
--FigmaFigma is a web-based graphics editing and user interface design app.
+Figma is a web-based graphics editing and user interface design app.
 You can use it to do all kinds of graphic design work from wireframing websites, designing mobile app interfaces, prototyping designs, crafting social media posts, and everything in between.
 Figma is different from other graphics editing tools.We used figma for making the prototype for the app

 - Flutlab
-FlutLab is a modern Flutter online IDE and the best place to create, debug, and build cross-platform projects.We used flutlab for generating the code Design
+FlutLab is a modern Flutter online IDE and the best place to create, debug, and build cross-platform projects.We used flutlab for generating the code

+#Design

 Simple and user-friendly design is used for building this app.We have a minimalistic design approach in order to create a simple and highly usable mobile application.
 When an application tells you how to navigate from one screen to another, it can be really